-This is probably one of the first thing you’d like to explore on new iPhone 4, but where’s the Facetime app?
-Facetime is actually not an application, in fact, it’s an option available (for now) only when you make a call via WiFi to another iPhone 4 user.
+This is probably one of the first things you’d like to explore on new iPhone 4, but where’s the Facetime app?
+Facetime is not an application; it’s an option available (for now) only when you make a call via WiFi to another iPhone 4 user.

 3. You’ll need a new wallpaper

-With retina display, everything on iPhone 4 looks amazingly vibrant and high quality.
-The screen supports up to 960×640 pixels at 326ppi, approximately 4 times higher than the resolution in a iPhone 3Gs.
-In another words, it makes your current wallpaper looks weak and you’ll need to look for a higher resolution wallpapers :-)
+With the retina display, everything on the iPhone 4 looks amazingly vibrant and high quality.
+The screen supports up to 960×640 pixels at 326ppi, approximately four times higher than the resolution in an iPhone 3Gs.

 4. Try iMovie for iPhone 4

-iMovie for iPhone4 is a light version of iMovie for Mac and it’s awesome.
+iMovie for iPhone4 is a light version of iMovie for Mac, and it’s fantastic.
 It allows you to edit and share your recorded videos on the fly.
 And did we mention all videos recording with iPhone 4 are in high definition (HD)?

 5. Tap to Focus Object – Video